G. Ross Roy: Studies in Scottish Literature

 When Ross Roy first became interested in Scottish literature, there was no refereed scholarly journal specific to the field.
 In 1962, he decided to start one himself, and the first number of Studies in Scottish Literature appeared in July 1963.
 The journal, he wrote, was to provide "a common meeting ground for work embracing all aspects of the great Scottish literary heritage.
 It is not the organ of any school or faction; it welcomes all shades of opinion....
 As a journal devoted to a vigorous living literature it will carry studies of contemporary authors."
 He planned it as an international venture, recruiting for its first advisory board three major figures, the Scottish poet Hugh MacDiarmid, the veteran American scholar A.L.
 Strout, and the German scholar Kurt Wittig, soon to be joined by the leading Scottish critic David Daiches.
-Over the next five decades, first as a quarterly, and then from 1978 as an annual volume, it published essays not only by established scholars and critics, but also published first or early articles by many of those who later became influential in the field.
-Several scholars have suggested that the journal made possible the later institutional development of Scottish literature as an academic discipline.
-Following a spectacular double-volume in 2007, Roy, by then well over 80, announced that the journal would close down, but in 2012 he transferred rights to the University of South Carolina libraries for it to continue; in 2012, Studies in Scottish Literature restarted, adding an open-access digital version alongside print production, and by 2013 all back issues were also available online.
+Over the next five decades, first as a quarterly, and then from 1978 as an annual volume, it published not only essays by established scholars and critics, but also first or early articles by many of those who later became influential in the field.
+Several scholars have suggested that the journal made possible the subsequent institutional development of Scottish literature as an academic discipline.
+Following a spectacular double-volume in 2007, Roy, by then well over 80, announced that the journal would close down, but in 2012 he transferred rights to the University of South Carolina to continue, with an open-access digital version of the backlog volumes.
+The editorial office continues at South Carolina, but in 2025, beginning with vol. 51.1, publication and production transferred to Edinburgh University Press.